 We have seen this type of coating being available in Australia for approx. 10 years now.
-UV cured coatings are sprayed on the oak floorboard in the factory with UV light curing the coating.
+UV cured coatings are sprayed on the oak floorboard in the factory than with UV light curing the coating.
 The main benefit you get from this coating is a nice matt finish that also highlights the grain.
 However, if only a thin coat of UV cured coating is applied it can tend to be a little porous.
-You just have to make sure you get a UV cured coating that has a nice liberal coat on it.
+You just have to make sure you get a UV-cured coating that has a nice liberal coat on it.
 This coating is also a good coating to do spot maintenance on scratches etc.

-- Natural Oil
+2. Natural Oil

-- UV Lacquered Oil
+3. UV Lacquered Oil

 This new coating on the market seems to have many benefits from our experience with it over the past few years.
 It is a factory coat that, like the UV Cured coat, aids to bring out the nice wire brushing finish to oak timber flooring but with a slightly higher gloss level.
-We have found this coating to be a little more moisture resistant than the two other coating options above but is a bit more involved to do spot repairs.
+We have found this coating to be a little more moisture-resistant than the two other coating options above but are a bit more involved to do spot repairs.
 We have found it a very good coating to maintain a good level of matt finish and longevity.

 Like many things one coating option may not suit all people.
 It is best to inspect the finished floorboard to see the coating finish and test it out to see if it fits with your desired outcome.
 Also speak with your flooring professional about the best cleaning product to use on your chosen oak flooring’s coating.

 Other options that you might consider when choosing your next timber floorboards suitability for your home would include a flat or textured finish, colour, and having a degree of natural timber features like knots and gum veins in your floorboards.